Peru

 Permanent establishment (PE)

-- works or construction projects, installation or assembly, as well as the supervision activities related to them, have a duration that exceeds 183 days, unless a lower term has been established through a Double Tax Treaty (DTT), in which case, that would be the applicable term, or
+• A building site or construction or installation project, as well as supervision activities related to them, when their duration exceeds 183 days within any 12 month period, unless a lower term has been established through a Double Tax Treaty.

 PEs must comply with all the formal and substantial tax obligations of any domiciled taxpayer.
 If a PE presence is determined, then the tax contingency will have to be quantified by calculating the taxes, fines, and interest accrued as from the moment in which the PE presence can be deemed, except for the period barred by statute of limitations.